 Of course, the only darkness that Estonians are proud of is that of the black stripe in their national flag.
 So in an effort to be prepared for grid failures, Elering decided in 2010 to build new reserve capacity, which could provide emergency supply for the country in case a blackout occurred.
-Kiisa, the location for the power reserve being built, is some kilometers away from Estonia’s main consumption node and capital city, Tallinn.
-The new plant will have the capacity equaling one sixth of Estonia’s peak power consumption, providing a comfortable cushion for years to come.
+Kiisa, the location for the power reserve being built, is some kilometres away from Estonia’s main consumption node and capital city, Tallinn.
+The new plant will have the capacity equaling one-sixth of Estonia’s peak power consumption, providing a comfortable cushion for years to come.
 Even if Estonia's biggest generating unit unexpectedly went offline, the Kiisa plant would immediately fill in the void and restore the system to a normal state while repairs are carried out.

 The choice of Wärtsilä as the supplier for the back-up solution needed in Estonia was by no means accidental.
 Even when another three competitors submitted tenders based on gas turbine technology, Wärtsilä was the front runner in the race, by virtue of being the only one who could meet the need for the power plant to ramp up to full output in a very short time.
 Not only must that emergency power plant be able to start in a scenario where all power has completely been lost, it must also reach 100% load in less than 10 minutes.
 This means that the power will come back before you have found your flashlight and lit the candles.
 An emergency reserve of 100 MW also needs to be kept available and provided to the main consumers of the Estonian capital area upon request.
 Right next to the most important electrical substation in the whole country, there is no room for hesitation.

 The two units that form the Elering Kiisa power plant – which is fully automated and requires no on-site personnel – are also flexible and able to adapt to an uncertain future in the fuel markets.
 The generating sets are based on state-of-the-art Wärtsilä 20V34DF engines that primarily operate on natural gas but can be switched to light fuel oil as a back-up.
-The dynamic grid stability plant at Kiisa operates 200 hours per year on average, and will be capable of compensating for any failure in the system within a matter of minutes.
+The dynamic grid stability plant at Kiisa operates 200 hours per year on average and will be capable of compensating for any failure in the system within a matter of minutes.

 Furthermore, a clever solution allows the plant to keep its standby consumption below 200 kW.
-Using the plant’s own equipment, a heat pump keeps the equipment warm and ready to take load immediately, while minimizing the energy needed to do so.
+Using the plant’s own equipment, a heat pump keeps the equipment warm and ready to take load immediately, while minimising the energy needed to do so.